noahehall/theBookOfNoah/0current/languages/scala/zio.zio.v1.md

 ### best practices

 - always code to interfaces, ensuring a fns type signature matches the actual implementation
+- Use constructors to require dependencies, use layers to make dependencies, use environment to access context (scopes, transactions, etc.) that is eliminated with layers (since layers are also algebraic effect handlers).

 ### comparison with scala Future